 Even before you are officially gubbed, a bookie might start restricting your stakes on your sports bets.
 Some Matched Bettors do account health checks by comparing their max bets on a specific event and odds.
-If your max bets is lower than other members, it’s a sign your account is not looking too healthy.
-You can participate within the forum at Profit Accumulator.
+If your max bet allowed is lower than other members, it’s a sign your account is not looking too healthy.
+You can participate in this via the forum at Profit Accumulator.

 If you are gubbed, it’s highly likely your stakes will be restricted to some degree.
 Usually more so on higher odds bets and sometimes more on certain sports.